hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_in_a_space_station_watching_as_a__34856e47-1065-431e-ab4e-d93d0f1bb975-0_3.content.md

 <!--
 Write me content for website with wallpaper which alt text is:

-"A group of AInauts in a space station watching as a massive asteroid hurtles towards Earth, with only their AI and technology to save them."
+"A group of Ainautes in a space station watching as a massive asteroid hurtles towards Earth, with only their AI and technology to save them."

 The name/title of the page should not be 1:1 copy of the alt text but rather a real content of the website which is using this wallpaper.

 - Use markdown format
 - Start with the heading
 - The content should look like a real website
 - Include real sections like references, contact, user stories, etc. use things relevant to the page purpose.
 - Feel free to use structure like headings, bullets, numbering, blockquotes, paragraphs, horizontal lines, etc.
 - You can use formatting like bold or _italic_